 When an Insurance Adjuster Makes a Low-Ball Offer

 Victims should be careful not to make any statements or sign documents that may impact their claim amount.
-Also, if the adjuster continues to compel you to sign documents or agree to a low settlement stating that you can only get this or nothing, it’s a good time to work with a personal injury lawyer.
+Also, suppose the adjuster continues to compel you to sign documents or agree to a low settlement stating that you can only get this or nothing.
+In that case, it’s an excellent time to work with a personal injury lawyer.

 Injuries Caused By Medical Providers or Defective Products

-If you have been injured by a defective product or as a result of medical malpractice, then you’re likely to be confronted by a team of attorneys defending their clients, such as the manufacturer, doctors or the hospital.
-Medical service providers or product manufacturers may not easily admit to their fault.
+Suppose you have been injured by a defective product or as a result of medical malpractice.
+You’re likely to be confronted by a team of attorneys defending their clients, including the manufacturer, doctors or the hospital.
+Medical service providers or product manufacturers may not readily admit to their fault.
 They may attempt to dispute and stop you from getting the information pertinent to your personal injury case.

 Furthermore, they may use legal proceedings to avoid claim settlements.
 In such a situation, it makes sense to seek legal representation and protect your rights.
 An experienced personal injury attorney understands the tactics of insurance companies.
 They can fight such tactics and help you seek the compensation that you deserve.